HaNguyen37/Data-Analytics-in-SQL/README.md

 Data processing steps:
 	- Use spreadsheet to get familiar with dataset, check columns in each spreadsheet for consistence.
-	- Combine dataset of four separate quarterly data files into one single worksheet of the year 2019 by using SQL -- Merge seperate quaterly data tables into a single table
+	- Combine dataset of four separate quarterly data files into one single worksheet of the year 2019 by using SQL

 			SELECT *
 			 FROM `portfolio-346202.2019_divvy_tripdata.2019Q1_tripdata`